-While this product is on the higher end of the cost spectrum, the old adage “you get what you pay for” certainly rings true with the Britax.
+While this product is on the higher end of the cost spectrum, the old adage “you get what you pay for” certainly rings true.
 It has superior safety features including tether and anchor, an impact-absorbing base and a steel frame.
 These features are matched by its qualities of convenience like the ease of cleaning, a quick-adjust harness, the ability to recline and dual cup or snack holders.

 Top Pick: Britax - Pioneer

-Not the cheapest option available, but the safety features and convenience make this an investment for your child you won’t regret.
+Not the cheapest option available, but the its safety and convenience make this an investment for your child you won’t regret.

 Table of contents